 3. Conditioning the beard

 Conditioning beard hair will make it softer and less prone to irritate the skin.
 Applying jojoba or argan oils can keep a beard conditioned.
+These are available to buy online.

 4. Avoiding chemicals